 - 1.1 Description: The intervention will be the use of a sous vide device to heat the water bath to 38°C, rather than the traditional methods of manual water exchanges or placing the frostbitten tissue under running water. - Drug/Device Handling: The SVD will be stored in a Tupperware container and appropriately labeled.
 The container will be stored in a locked supply closet and only accessible by providers.
-This device is not used for other purposes in the ED, however signs on the container will read that this device is to be used only for this study. - Cleaning the SVD: - A sign up chart will be taped to the container housing the SVD.
-The user will record the date of use, and upon returning the SVD to the container, will check a column indicating that they have sanitized the SVD with Purple SaniWipe cloths and a dishwasher detergent run
+This device is not used for other purposes in the ED, however signs on the container will read that this device is to be used only for this study.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.